-If a buyer unknowingly buys a home that has a claim on it and that information comes to light later on, either because it was not disclosed or unknown, they are not responsible for it.
-The seller is responsible and must assume all financial liability for settling the claim on the property.
+If a buyer unknowingly buys a home with a claim on it and that information comes to light later on, either because it wasn’t disclosed or unknown, they’re not responsible for it.
+Instead, the seller is responsible for all financial liability for settling the claim on the property.